xamat/blog/_posts/2026-04-02-end-of-coding.md

 OpenClaw was the tool that made the abstraction shift visceral for me.
 It gives me complete control over the orchestration layer.
 I hooked it up to both Codex and Gemini, meaning I can hot-swap models at any point without breaking my workflows.
 I even connected it to WhatsApp and Obsidian.
 Do I think OpenClaw is the definitive future of mainstream software development?
 No way.
 It has a very "Linux" vibe to it—incredibly cool for hackers and early adopters, but tools like Claude Cowork are already bringing these features to the masses via polished GUIs.
 Still, for a personal sprint, it was the perfect playground.

 For this experiment, I tackled tasks across the complexity spectrum.
 On the everyday maintenance side, I fixed all the security warnings accumulated in my Xavibot project (a notoriously painful dependency-hell operation) and added a long-overdue like/comment feature to my Jekyll-based blog.
-But to truly test the limits of agentic abstraction, I also used this framework to build a distributed recommender system from scratch.
-Architecting a multi-agent recommendation flow involves complex state management, data orchestration, and API design—hardly trivial work.
+But to truly test the limits of agentic abstraction, I also used this framework to build a [distributed recommender system](https://amatria.in/blog/agenticrecsys) from scratch.
+Architecting a multi-agent recommendation flow generally involves complex state management, data orchestration, and API design.

 Here is where the paradigm shift hit me: Whether it was untangling old dependencies or architecting a distributed recommendation engine, I executed this entire sprint using only OpenClaw, interacting with it almost exclusively through WhatsApp messages.
 I only opened a local terminal for specific operations that required elevated permissions.